For the month of August, I am going to try out the 1 Paycheck Challenge to save money.

 Even if you can’t make it on half of your net income for the month, maybe you can come up with an amount you want to save for the month, and can budget around that, to see what your spending $$$ is for August.

-I hope I’ll see how everyone noodled out their budgeting for this challenge!
+I hope I’ll see how everyone noodled out their budgeting and managed to save money for this challenge!